 When cooked and blended, cauliflower is a great non-dairy soup thickener, but it also makes a satisfying side dish and salad addition.
 Research has shown that thiocyanate, an antioxidant found in cauliflower and broccoli florets, can protect cells from inflammation-related damage.

-Most North Americans associate chile peppers with Mexican cuisine, but the cultivation of the flavorful pods originated south of the equator.
-Chile peppers are native to the Amazon jungle, with a history dating back more than 6,000 years.
-Capsaicin, which gives chiles their heat, has anti-inflammatory properties; it’s used to alleviate arthritis symptoms and chronic pain.
-Anti-inflammatory compounds prevent clots from forming and help prevent strokes and heart disease.
+Most North Americans associate chile peppers with Mexican cuisine, but cultivation of the flavorful pods originated south of the equator.
+Capsaicin, which gives chiles their heat, has anti-inflammatory properties.

-While black currants are sold year-round frozen, dried, and in juice and syrup forms, you can get them fresh at farmers' markets and specialty foods stores in July and August.
+While black currants are sold year-round frozen, dried, and in juice and syrup forms, you can get them fresh at farmers' markets and specialty foods stores in the summer.
 Look for berry clusters that are plump and mold-free, with a subtle berry aroma.
-Black currants are delicatewait to wash them until just before using, store in the fridge, and eat as soon as possible.

 Lettuce is the broad term that could apply to a wide variety of leaves.
 The taste and texture of lettuce varies so choose a type that works best for your recipe.
 Romaine, butterhead, cress, escarole, radicchio, endive, and arugula are just a few.

 Mangos have a bright orange mango flesh and a spicier, more exotic taste than that of a peach, but a similar texture, so you can use it in place of the stone fruit to jazz up salads, salsas, crumbles, and ice cream.